 The student or Australian Apprentice may be required to provide evidence to support their claim for independence due to being in a de facto relationship.

-To determine if further evidence is required, go to the Marital Status (MS) screen in Customer First.
+To determine if further evidence is required, go to the Marital Status (MS) screen and review the Marital Status and Event Date fields.

-Does the student or Australian Apprentice's MS screen have DEF recorded in the Marital Status field?
+Does the student or Australian Apprentice's MS screen have DEF (de facto) recorded as the current marital status?

-• No, the student or Australian Apprentice is not eligible for independence due to being in a de facto relationship.
-If the relationship is less than 6 months, advise them they can contact for reassessment when it reaches 6 months.
-Go to Step 7
+No, the student or Australian Apprentice is not eligible for independence due to being in a de facto relationship Go to Step 10

 This category of independence is reviewable.
 This means the student or Australian Apprentice may no longer be considered independent if their circumstances change.